Top family-friendly Halloween events 2023

 Yarmouth, Isle of Wight

-Celebrate everything orange and squashy (get it?) at Tapnell’s Farm this autumn.
-After picking your very own pumpkin straight from the stalk, you can carry it over to the Pimp my Pumpkin carving station, where you can turn your orange vegetable into a spooky masterpiece – and what’s more, all the leftover bits will go to feeding the farm animals.
+Celebrate everything orange and squashy (get it?) at Tapnell Farm this autumn.
+After picking your very own pumpkin from their home-grown selection, you can carve it right on the farm for free and turn your pumpkin into a spooky masterpiece – and what’s more, all the leftover bits will go to feeding the farm animals.
 Once you’re finished picking your pumpkin, why not take part in some axe throwing for fun?
 There will also be pumpkin-themed treats, a licensed bar and live music on selected dates.

 When?
 7 to 8 October, 14 to 15 October, and 21 to 31 October 2023